Search the site by keyword

 What does the Commission recommend?

 Final report cover - group of diverse hands held in middleSuccessive governments need a robust and transparent way to balance the longer-term benefits of immigration policy with short-term pressures and challenges.
 Alongside this, the focus of immigration policy should be on selecting migrants who can make the biggest contribution to the economy and ensuring that New Zealand remains attractive to skilled migrants as the global competition for talent intensifies.
-The Commission recommends the Government:
+The Commission recommended the Government:

 • Publish an Immigration Government Policy Statement (GPS) to clarify how immigration will be managed and connected to other government objectives, including what investments will be made in absorptive capacity.